jreypo/jreypo.github.io/_posts/2016-10-06-playing-with-openstack-vagrant-provider.md

 ## Anatomy of the Vagrantfile for OpenStack

-Besides of the common options for any Vagrantfile there a set of minimum options for the OpenStack provider as described in the [provider Github repository](https://github.com/ggiamarchi/vagrant-openstack-provider).
+Besides of the common options for any Vagrantfile there is a set of minimum options for the OpenStack provider as described in the [provider Github repository](https://github.com/ggiamarchi/vagrant-openstack-provider).

 - `os.openstack_auth_url` - Keystone authentication URL.
 - `os.tenant_name` - The tenant where we will provision our instance.